ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 - Online and offline shrine production.
 - Resource collection, inventory capacity, duplicate Mythling selling, Gold, and Base/Shrine upgrades.
 - Mythling levels, evolutions, and one rolled Passive Trait per acquired Mythling.
-- Crafting Stations with queued, time-based recipes for arena weapons, shields, and approved consumables.
+- Crafting Stations with queued, time-based recipes for arena weapons, shields, and combat consumables.
 - Shop purchases and shrine upgrades paid for with gold and required resources.

 ### Not part of the game